 For purposes of the Statement of Cash Flows, the Charter School considers all highly liquid investments with an initial maturity of three months or less to be cash equivalents.
-At June 30, 2013, there were investments deemed to be a cash equivalent.
+Cash equivalents also include cash with county treasury balances for purposes of the Statement of Cash Flows.